Before you move in, make sure your deposit is in safe hands.

 Your tenants insurance policy is designed to protect your possessions from fire, theft and accidental damage.

-Anything that belongs to your landlord e.g. furniture in a furnished property is their responsibility.
+Anything that belongs to your landlord is their responsibility, for example furniture in a furnished property.
 They may have separate cover for this on their landlords insurance policy.

 How to help get your full deposit back